I WAS WONDERING...

 If you already prepared a “D-I-Y Estate Plan”, your intentions were good, however, it is a good idea to have it reviewed by an attorney.

-Of course that is your choice, however, the people that will pay the price for your choice will most likely be your children, family, and loved ones trying to figure out what to do without your guidance or input.
+Of course that is your choice, however, the people that will pay the price for your choice will most likely be your children, family, and loved ones who are trying to figure out what to do without your guidance or input during an emotionally charged time.

 Most people that have dealt with estate administration in some way will probably tell you that this is stressful, time-consuming, expensive, and a burden for family and loved ones during an emotional time in their lives and they would have gladly paid someone to take care of things BEFOREHAND!